- There are six evidence-based patient blood management guidelines to improve the appropriateness of transfusion and reduce unnecessary transfusions.

 Resources to support PBM and help health services develop a PBM program, including templates, checklists and guidance documents.

-Reducing iatrogenic blood loss guiding principles - Blood Matters 2020 - The guiding principles are intended to assist health services include blood conservation strategies within their clinical practice guidelines.
+- Blood Matters 2020 - the guiding principles are intended to assist health services include blood conservation strategies within their clinical practice guidelines.

-Blood sampling volume audit report 2019 - Blood Matters 2020 - This report covers the audit of blood sampling practices in Victorian health services to identify opportunities for improving practice to reduce the risk of iatrogenic anaemia.
+- Blood Matters 2020 - this report covers the audit of blood sampling practices in Victorian health services to identify opportunities for improving practice to reduce the risk of iatrogenic anaemia.

-Infographic summary of blood sampling volume audit 2019 - Blood Matters 2020 - A snapshot view of the important audit results from the 2019 survey and audit.
+Minimal blood sampling audit 2019 - infographic summary of blood sampling volume audit 2019: a snapshot view of the important audit results from the 2019 survey and audit.